The Thysia (Greek), also called a sacrificium (Latin), is the central ritual of offering in Hellenism.

-For animal sacrifice, khernips is sprinkled over the head of the sacrifice, which nods in response.
+For animal sacrifice, khernips is sprinkled over the head of the sacrifice.
 This nod is significant as the animal to be sacrificed must seem willing to undergo the procedure.
-The animals are, of course, merely responding to the droplets of water and as an irrational creature is not truly giving consent; but tricking the animal into consent isn’t the purpose.
+The animals are, of course, merely responding to the droplets of water and as an irrational creature is not truly giving consent, however tricking the animal into consent isn’t the purpose.
 The actual purpose of this action is to make it clear that the worshiper understands the importance of this act; that this isn’t an act of violence.
 Rather, it is an act of communion between three participants: the worshipers, the sacrifice, and the Gods.

 These first two steps establish a typical opening ritual for all theurgic ceremonies of worship.
 The next steps specifically involve the ritual of sacrifice.